ARMmbed/mbed-os-5-docs/docs/refs/api/rtos/callbacks_sonar_example.md

 ### Sonar Example

-Here is an example that utilizes everything discussed in the form of a minimal Sonar class.
+Here is an example that uses everything discussed in the form of a minimal Sonar class.

 ```c++
 #include <mbed.h>